okkur/syna/exampleSite/content/fragments/contact/docs.md

   enable = true
 +++

-Contact form can be used to either send the message to your email using a service such as [formspree](formspree.io), use Netlify form service or use your custom endpoint.
+Contact form can be used to receive messages.

+Various methods and providers are supported.
+You can use Netlify's form service, [formspree](formspree.io) or a custom endpoint.

 **NOTE:** If `netlify` variable is set to true then value of `post_url` will be dismissed since Contact fragment can send the data to a single endpoint only.

-This fragment uses text from the `contact` section of i18n.
-You can customize or translate them using the keys documented here and available in `i18n/` directory of your website.
+This fragment uses internationalized text snippets.
+Customize them in the fragment or in your own `i18n/` website directory.

+Contributions for translations are welcome.

 ### Variables